 We strongly recommend updating to a supported branch if you’re still running an older version.

 EOL announcements will be done by an email to the oisf-announce list and by a post to the forum.
-They will list the end date of the branch involved.
+These announcements will list the end date of the branch involved.

-- for a short period also ‘stable’, ‘development’ and ‘old stable’.
+- or, for a short period, a ‘stable’, a ‘development’ and an ‘old stable’.

 The 1st phase is the most common and is during the main development effort of the next major version.

-Second, we feel that the nature of our product requires fast moving development and frequent updates.
-Our field moves quickly, and we need to add new protocols, logging options and detection capabilities all the time.
-Next to this OS’ are updated, development tool chain is constantly updated, etc.
+Second, we feel that the nature of our product requires fast-moving development and frequent updates.
+Our field moves quickly, and we need to add new protocols, logging options, and detection capabilities all the time.
+Next to this, operating systems are updated, development tool chains are constantly updated, etc.

 Sometimes people ask for a Long Term Support (LTS) version, where a single major release would be maintained for a much longer period.
 We can see some value in it, but the cost would be significant.
-So at every SuriCon we’ve asked the audience if we should do a LTS version of Suricata.
-The answer has consistently been ‘no’.
+At every SuriCon we’ve asked the audience if we should do a LTS version of Suricata.
+The answer has consistently been ‘no’ up to this point.

-One might argue that visitors to the conf keep up to date, so we also asked vendors that we know integrate Suricata.
-They too said ‘no’.
-They mention that keeping up to date by doing major updates about once a year is acceptable to them.
-Some distributions like Debian don’t do version updates in their stable releases.
+We understand that conference attendees are among the most up to date, so we also asked vendors that we know integrate Suricata.
+They too said ‘no.’ For them, an annual major update is acceptable.
+In addition, some distributions like Debian don’t do version updates in their stable releases.

-Sadly this leads to almost all their security tools being out of date, often dangerously so.
-Here things like special ‘update’ or ‘backports’ repo’s, or repositories maintained by OISF itself can help.
-The Ubuntu PPA OISF maintains is an example of this.
+Sadly this can lead to almost all their security tools being out of date, often dangerously so.
+In this case, things like special ‘update’ or ‘backports’ repos – repositories maintained by OISF – can help.
+The Ubuntu PPA that OISF maintains is an example of this.